-Our technology forecasting system is an improved version of the Delphi technique, consisting of the five phases below:
+Our technology forecasting system is an improved version of the Delphi technique consisting of the five phases below:

-Selected Adoption and Forecast Data summarize available information on the present adoption level of each technology, any forecasts that are available, estimates of economic demand, and other facts relevant to the Event Being Forecast.
+Other Forecast Data summarize available information on the present adoption level of each technology, any forecasts that are available, estimates of economic demand, and other facts relevant to the Event Being Forecast.

 Cons consist of trends opposing the adoption of the technology.
 Cons can take the form of limited technical performance, high cost, political obstacles, lack of social acceptance, limited business development, and other factors.